 Prioritizing spending on Christmas meal and presents for the kids

 Income available to households on average drops to a four-year low.

-Children all around the country can sigh with relief this Christmas because, according to new Asda study, families plan to prioritise spending on their gifts while making cuts in other areas.
+Children all around the country can sigh with relief this Christmas because, according to a new Asda study, families plan to prioritize spending on their gifts while making cuts in other areas.

 According to the supermarket’s most recent Mindset study, 92% of customers intend to spend the same amount or more on their kids this year despite having smaller finances because of the rising cost of living.
 90% of families said they planned to keep or increase their expenditure on the customary Christmas Day supper.

 To stretch their holiday finances further, families are expecting to make savings elsewhere, with more than half (54%) intending to spend less on Christmas decorations.

 Spending less on gifts for friends and family members than in previous years is another way to save money.

 Christmas spending is being prioritized because many families are in a tight financial situation.
 According to the most recent Asda Income Tracker, which tracks household disposable income, the typical UK household is £142 worse off than it was in October of last year.